 Southwest Rapid Rewards Cards

-Hot Tip: Check out the benefits of the best Southwest credit cards!
-We’ve also got a piece with plenty of tips for earning loads of Southwest points without even flying!
+Hot Tip: Check out the benefits of the best Southwest credit cards in our guide.
+We’ve also got a piece with plenty of tips for earning lots of Southwest points without even flying!

 Utilizing the Southwest shopping center is an easy way to earn an extra point or more per dollar spent on most of the shopping you’re going to do online anyway.
 You may also want to try using their dining program to really maximize the rewards.